machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 #### Notes

-- `SESSION_ID_PARAM_NAME` defines the special constant `mcp_client_session_id`.
+- `SESSION_ID_PARAM_NAME` defines the constant `mcp_client_session_id`.
-- The return value is provider-specific and may be serialized before being sent back to the model.
+- The return value may be a string or another object.
+Non-string values are serialized by provider code before being sent back to the model.
-- The provider wraps tool execution in error handling and converts thrown failures into model-visible error text.
+- Provider implementations call tool handlers through safety wrappers so failures become model-visible error text.

 ### `@Tool`